SME Funding Like You’ve Never Seen It Before

 Tickets are officially on sale, with an early-bird discount for a limited time.
 Discounted prices are R 699 and give attendees full access to the SME Funding Summit and all activities on the day.

-The event will be hosted at The Empire; Conference and Events Venue.
+The event will be hosted at Focus Rooms Event Venue in Sandton.

 “We encourage funders who are interested in exhibiting to reach out to us,” he adds.
 “Brands that would like to partner with us are also welcome to reach out to us,” he concludes.